Eyassu23412/3-P-Tool/README.md

 # 3-P Tool
 ## Overview(3-P Tool)

 <p>3-P(parallel point-cloud processing) tool is a parallel processing tool that helps users to process large-scale point-clouds in parallel computing environment.3-P implements two interpolation algorithms, i.e., IDW and Kriging using MPI.
-It also has a configurable input parameters which can run both on GUI mode(it was built using Java swing libraries) and command-mode.
+It also has a configurable input parameters which can run both on GUI mode(it was built using JAVA swing libraries) and command-mode.
 Our processing tool provides a layer of abstraction for users to hide low level operations in parallel processing.</p>

 ## Usage